 Dining table styles that double as kitchen islands, offer handy storage and boast a space-saving design that lets you tuck the seats under the table when not in use.

-Entertain a Leaf: Having an extendable dining table that comes with a drop-in leaf or a built-in butterfly leaf works if you entertain on a fairly regular basis.
+Having an extendable style that comes with a drop-in leaf or a built-in butterfly leaf works if you entertain on a fairly regular basis.
 Consider how much you might actually use it.
 And if it’s a drop-in leaf, do you have convenient/climate-controlled storage for it?
 Over time, wood furniture might warp if it’s left in a hot or cold garage or attic.

-While you can opt for the popular drop-in leaf, a dining table with a butterfly leaf offers the convenience of self-storage.
+While you can opt for the popular drop-in leaf, an option with a butterfly leaf offers the convenience of self-storage.

 With not one but two separate drop-in leaves, our Moriville counter height dining table entertains plenty of possibilities.

-Turn the Tables: Consider yourself a non-conformist?
-A counter-height dining table and chairs can give a dining room a pub-style atmosphere that’s more your taste.
+Consider yourself a non-conformist?
+A counter-height dining table and chairs can give the space room a pub-style atmosphere that’s more your taste.

-A fresh pop of color will give any counter-height dining table even more of a casually cool attitude.
+A fresh pop of color will give any counter-height option even more of a casually cool attitude.